Bale was tipped to leave Madrid with a shock move to the Chinese Super League on the cards, however, the Wales star remained at the Santiago Bernabeu.

 "Of course, professionally, you owe yourself to a team, to a club, and you try to be as honest as possible.
 Afterwards, it's up to each person to go home with a clear conscience or not."

 Doubts over Bale's future came after Zidane returned for a second spell in charge of Madrid towards the latter stages of the 2018-2019 campaign.

 Zidane oversaw three successive Champions League triumphs before leaving in 2018, however, the Frenchman returned following the departures of Julen Lopetegui and Santiago Solari.

-Madrid finished third in LaLiga last season as their Champions League defence ended in the last 16, while the Spanish giants are four points off the pace with just one win in three games this term.
+Madrid finished third in LaLiga last season as its Champions League defence ended in the last 16.
+The Spanish giant is four points off the pace with just one win in three games this season.

 "He remains the same person.
 He keeps his essence as a manager.
 He has more experience," Ramos said of Zidane.
 "I would sum up in essence he is the same person, but better because he has more experience."

 Ramos, who equalled the record for most Spain caps with his 167th international appearance in Euro 2020 qualifying, added: "Of course after a winning streak for a long time, there's a turning point.
 Yes, we stopped winning.
 But there isn't a component of the team that is tired of winning.
 It is just something that happened and we have to reset and restart.
 We have new people in our team.